 Then start the code to get Angular 9 update easily.

 |ng update @angular/cli @angular/core –next|

 The pre-release version is new compared to the Angular CLI version.
 Hence, install a temporary version to ensure that updates perform in a better way.

 Use yarn to install the package, use ‘yarn’ for the package manager.
 In the end, collect installed dependencies to finalize the update.

 Once done, start the local machine and open the app.
-Make sure to keep an eye on any error that might pop up.
-Start with pull request and production deploy to get started with the build process.
+Make sure to keep an eye on any errors that might pop up.
+Start with the pull request and production deployment to get started with the build process.

 Or you can follow the GitHub approach for v7 to v9 as mentioned below:

 In the GitHub repository, clone Angular 7 and run the command